Papua New Guinea

 Day 3: Wewak

-We spent the day in motion.
-First we drove from Wewak to Pagwi, then when we reached the Sepik River, we boarded a boat — a traditional hollowed-out log canoe, but with a modern outboard motor.
-The boat took us up the river for about an hour, then we disembarked at a muddy landing seemingly in the middle of nowhere.
-We followed a footpath through the bushes for a few meters, and suddenly emerged into a clearing with many traditional thatch-roofed houses, each built on sturdy wooden posts to raise it above the ground.
-This is Kanganum village, where we are spending two days and nights.
-The village chief welcomed us and we were shown to the house reserved for visitors, a simple longhouse containing a long row of mosquito nets suspended over sleeping mats and little else.
+The journey to Kanganum village was half the adventure.
+We drove from Wewak to the small river town of Pagwi, where we switched to a traditional dugout canoe — a hollowed-out log fitted with a modern outboard motor, which is the standard mode of transport on the Sepik.
+For about an hour we motored upriver, the broad brown water winding through dense jungle on either side, until we pulled up to a muddy landing in the middle of nowhere.
+A few meters down a footpath through the bushes, though, we emerged into a clearing of traditional thatch-roofed houses, each raised on sturdy wooden posts above the ground.
+This is Kanganum village, our home for the next two nights.
+The village chief greeted us and showed us to the visitor house — a simple longhouse with a row of mosquito nets suspended over sleeping mats, and not much else.

 We traveled up the Sepik river in a traditional dugout canoe like this one.